chrispetrou/Decompressor/README.md

 ### Installation:

-The best way to use this script is to create an _alias_ command. `setup.sh` script automatically installs the perl-dependencies and creates an alias command `uc`:
+The best way to use this script is to create an _alias_ command. `setup.sh` script (_may need to be executed with root privileges_) automatically installs the perl-dependencies and creates an alias command `uc`:

 <img src="images/decompressor.png" width="70%">